Inbestigator/dressed/www/content/home.md

 By default the builder outputs only boilerplate data, if you want it to include an instance creator, add `-i` when running the build command.

-In order to register the commands for your bot, also run the build command with `-r`.
+In order to register the commands for your bot, you can run the build command with `-r`.

 In addition to Dressed, I'd recommend installing [Discord API Types](https://www.npmjs.com/package/discord-api-types) (The type lib that Dressed uses internally).

-Dressed comes with a [Fastify](https://fastify.dev/) server OOB, if you'd like to make your own, all the functions needed to do so are available in `@dressed/dressed/server`.
+Dressed comes with a [Node HTTP](https://nodejs.org/api/http.html) server OOB, if you'd like to make your own, all the functions needed to do so are available in `@dressed/dressed/server`.